From £41,9508

 ENGINES & PERFORMANCE

-Talking of the hybrid system, it could end up making quite a difference to cars like this.
+Talking of the hybrid system, it could end up making quite a difference to economy in the S5.
 Low-speed running is where a powerful petrol engine gets very inefficient and doesn’t even give you back much in sound or character.
 If you can shut it down and run on electricity instead, that’s a win-win.

 Indeed, in our limited testing, the S5 seemed capable of 40mpg when taking it easy.
 The regen is very gradual and the motor emits quite a characterful whine when operating.